Dloranger/NanoHats/README.md

-BakeBit
+NANOHAT
 =======

-BakeBit for the NanoPi NEO: an open source platform for connecting BakeBit Sensors to the NanoPi NEO.
+NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATHOTOR.

 ## License

 The MIT License (MIT)

-BakeBit for the NanoPi NEO: an open source platform for connecting BakeBit Sensors to the NanoPi NEO.
+NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATHOTOR.
-Copyright (C) 2016 FriendlyARM
+Copyright (C) 2017 FriendlyARM / Richard Neese <r.neese@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal